 His film work has included, Black Ball (directed by Mel Smith), Keeping Mum, The Jam, The Bird House, Oblivious, The Flirting Club, and Brahms & Liszt.

-* Terry gained further national notoriety from Sky One’s ‘The Match’ 2004 (Celebrities v Legends) where Terry played a blinder in goal and was signed by Southend United, the following week as cover to their number one goal keeper.
+Terry gained further national notoriety from Sky One’s ‘The Match’ 2004 (Celebrities v Legends).
+Where he played a blinder in goal and was signed by Southend United; the following week as cover to their number one goal keeper.